Pancreatic Cancer Awareness

-Pancreatic Cancer is why I chose the accent color purple for my website.
+Pancreatic Cancer Awareness is a cause close to my heart, and why I chose the accent color purple for my website.

-Purple is the color for pancreatic cancer awareness.
-I chose that accent color for the same reason I wrote a memoir.
-Writing a story of friendship from the angle of the illness was a complicated and emotional process, which I explained in this interview on my website's opening page.
+I chose the color for pancreatic cancer awareness for the same reason I wrote a memoir.
+Writing a story of friendship from the angle of the illness was complicated but necessary, as I explain in this interview on my website's opening page.

-Biography of a Friendship is meant to help other women, two friends like us, and anyone quietly navigating the pain of watching a loved one face a life-threatening illness...
-I wrote the story for readers seeking comfort, understanding, and the emotional connection that is often warped at times like these.
+Biography of a Friendship is a memoir meant to help other women, two friends like us, and anyone quietly navigating the pain of watching a loved one face a life-threatening illness...
+This deeply personal story is for readers seeking comfort, understanding, and guidance on how to maintain an emotional connection at a time when it's often warped.

 My friend needed a cure, but there was no cure.
 There is still no cure.
 Yet, there are inspiring stories of survival, thanks largely to clinical trials.

 With no symptoms until Stage IV, a pancreatic cancer diagnosis is shattering news.
-Research is marching on, but it needs our help to stop it in its silent tracks.
+Research is marching on, but it needs our help to stop its silent and swift progression.

-Unless a life-threatening illness strikes a loved one, we don’t relate to the urgency of finding a cure... for any cancer.
+Unless a life-threatening illness strikes a loved one, we don’t relate to the urgency of finding a cure for pancreatic cancer.

 “Work isn't just a job for PanCAN's staff; it's a mission.
 Having lost too many family members and friends to pancreatic cancer, I'll do anything to further that mission.”